python/cpython/Doc/library/pdb.rst

    full speed, only stopping at the next line in the current function.)

 unt(il)
-   Continue execution until the line with the the line number greater than the current one is reached or when returning from current frame.
+   Continue execution until the line with the line number greater than the current one is reached or when returning from current frame.

 r(eturn)